The Hashimoto’s and Iodine Controversy Explained

 What’s more, is that these two things appeared to be correlated with each other.

-Meaning, as iodine consumption rose so too did the diagnoses of Hashimoto's.
+Meaning, that as iodine consumption rose so too did the diagnosis of Hashimoto’s.

 And while these studies did show a correlation between iodine intake and Hashimoto’s, the studies did not prove causation.